Scribbles-MCAMK/zelcash/README.md

 What is Zel?
 --------------

 [Zel](https://zel.network/) is a fork of 2.0.6 Zcash aiming to provide a decentralized development platform via ZelNodes, ZelCore and more.
-Test
+This time?

 Zel is PoW asic resistant with ZelHash (Modified Equihash 125,4) with the personalisation string ZelProof and LWMA3 difficulty algorithm.